deja-blue/software-interview/README.md

 Please note, this a fully fictitious exercise, based upon the larger EV charging domain, that was built specifically for this coding exercise - and will not be leveraged by DejaBlue for any purposes other than assessing your work.

-**We also understand that it won't be possible to complete all exercises,** so we recommend you do not take **no more than the expected 2.5 hours**, and simply do as much as you can in that time frame.
-We want to be respectful for your time.

 The exercises are structured in graduating order to try and maximize your exposure within this time.

 **Last, we tried to design this to be a fun experience for you.
 We hope you enjoy the exercises.**